Budget airline backer Franke spends a bundle on jets

 Passengers may grumble about paying extra for baggage, seats and meals, but the 80-year-old industry veteran - the co-founder and managing partner of Phoenix-based private equity firm Indigo Partners LLC - offers no apologies.

-“The consumer is essentially like your teenager: a spoiled brat,” Franke said after agreeing the giant Airbus deal - worth up to $50 billion (£37.9 billion) at list prices - at the Dubai Airshow on Wednesday.
+“The consumer is essentially like your teenager: a spoiled brat,” Franke said after agreeing the giant Airbus (AIR.PA) deal - worth up to $50 billion at list prices - at the Dubai Airshow on Wednesday.

 He said passengers had become used to flying premium carriers with lots of amenities, but they were not willing to pay a higher price for them.
 “So if you want the lowest possible fares, you have to have some trade-offs,” he said.

-Franke is betting the aviation industry is evolving towards the European model where bare-bones carriers like Hungary’s Wizz Air and Ireland’s Ryanair have made greater inroads in taking market share from legacy airlines on short flights than in the United States.
+Franke is betting the aviation industry is evolving toward the European model where bare-bones carriers like Hungary’s Wizz Air (WIZZ.L) and Ireland’s Ryanair (RYA.I) have made greater inroads in taking market share from legacy airlines on short flights than in the United States.

 Franke said the idea was to make air travel affordable enough so that it could attract people who wanted to avoid a longer journey on a bus or train.